rieckpil/progmot/content/blog/one-year-course-release.md

 ## What's next?

-In our fast pace development world (fortunately the Java ecosystem is not that fast paceing as JavaScript) content ages and get outdated over the years.
+In our fast pace development world (fortunately the Java ecosystem is not that fast pacing as JavaScript) content ages and get outdated over the years.
 New libraries, tools and techniques pop up that make some lessons outdated or not a best practices anymore.

 That's why I'm constantly trying to be up-to-date.
 As the testing topic is also the main focus area of my blog that's no problem.
 Furthermore, projects for clients also ensure it get enough hands-on.